lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## May 11, 2017

+IS the sentimental novel part of what I am trying to do here??
+Just had a great talk with Ashley about the development of the sentimental novel -- 1750s tied to religion, mostly men; 1770s still male and respectable and now emotion as its own moral code; 1790s develop it into revolutionary sentiment, becoming tied to women; by 1810 it's been subsumed into women's Gothic writing and lost its potential for respectability

+Narrative fragmentation and suspense typical of the sentimental novel is also hugely typical of the Gothic -- Vicar of Wakefield and Man of Feeling both cut away from dramatic moments, withhold information, intentionally sustain anxiety.
+The Gothic is a natural amplification!
+But instead of catharsis through tears, it... all gets resolved into rationality?

 ## May 8, 2017

 Is the sentimental novel part of what I am trying to do here?
 Am I interested in the novel as a form at all?
 Why is everyone else so interested in the novel to the exclusion of other literary forms???